peixian/vBulletin-reader/readme.md

 vBulletin CLI Reader
 =========================

 This is a small python program that takes a link to a vBulletin thread, keeps track of how much you've read, and presents you with new posts every time you run `vbr [thread name]`.

 How?
 ---------------------------
 	$ pip install vbulletin-reader
 	$ vbr [thread url] [thread name]
 	$ vbr [thread name]

+vbulletin-reader stores your thread location in a nicely wrapped json file in your home directory `~/" by default.

 Why?
 --------------------------